 To create the Power BI query group on existing tables, click the Edit queries option under the Home tongue.

-Clicking Edit queries The option opens a new window called Power Query Editor.
+Clicking Edit queries The option opens a new window called Editor de Power Query.
 Under Power BI Queries section, you can see the list of available tables.

 There are a couple of ways to create a new query group.